bob123456678/TrainControl/Automation.md

 Note that as of v2.3.2, all TrainControl code has been moved into the org.traincontrol package.
 Custom code using older versions would therefore need to be updated.

+Refer to the [Java docs](assets/javadoc/index.html) for class and method details.

 ## Sample Layout

 Let's consider a minimal layout with two stations.